What are shipping container Homes?

 Adding some doors and windows are essential for creating a well-ventilated living space, the size, number and placement of doors and window it can be customized with maximum natural ventilation, privacy and lighting.

 Insulation and climate control

-Shipping container home is critical for creating a comfortable and energy-efficient living space, and it have several option for insulating the shipping container and also it includes spray foam insulation, rigid foam boards, and fiberglass insulation.
+Shipping container home is critical for creating a comfortable and energy-efficient living space, and it has several options for insulating the shipping container also it includes spray foam insulation, rigid foam boards, and fiberglass insulation.

 Layout and Floor Plan

-One of the first decision is to make when designing a shipping container home is the floor plan and layout and it directly depends on the orientation of the floor, its location, number of containers are used and how they are arranged, for example, the containers can be placed side by side or placed stacked for creating single story home or multi story home.
+One of the first decisions to make when designing a shipping container home is the floor plan and layout and it directly depends on the orientation of the floor, its location, the number of containers used, and how they are arranged, for example, the containers can be placed side by side or placed stacked for creating single story home or multi-story home.

 Lighting and Electrical

 Proper lighting and electrical are essential for creating a functional and safe living space.
-Lighting and Wiring can be installed in the ceiling or walls, while switches and outlet can be added throughout the home for accommodating the different needs.
+Lighting and Wiring can be installed in the ceiling or walls, while switches and outlets can be added throughout the home to accommodate the different needs.